Christian Ferdinand Friedrich Hochstetter

 Christian Ferdinand Friedrich Hochstetter (16 February 1787 – 20 February 1860) was a German botanist and Protestant minister.

 Biography

 Hochstetter was born in Stuttgart in Baden-Württemberg.
-He was the father of geologist Ferdinand Hochstetter (1829–1884).
+He was the father of geologist Ferdinand von Hochstetter (1829–1884).

-In 1807 Hochstetter received his degree of Master of Divinity in Tübingen.
+In 1807, Hochstetter received his degree of Master of Divinity in Tübingen.
 While still a student, he became a member of a secret organization headed by Carl Ludwig Reichenbach (1788–1869) that had designs on establishing a colony on Tahiti (Otaheiti-Gesellschaft).
-In 1808 the organization was discovered by authorities, and its members suspected of treason and arrested.
+In 1808, the organization was discovered by authorities, and its members suspected of treason and arrested.
 Hochstetter was imprisoned for a short period of time for his small role in the secret society.